How to Generate and Use QR Code in Salesforce

-Generic uses of QR Code includes
+Common usage of QR Code includes:

 QR Code Use Cases in Salesforce